 AHU-HR-REQ-210852/D-Digital Audio Chime Generator - Chimes via stored memory

-The supplier shall have additional memory in the AHU that is external to the DSP to store digital audio files.
+The supplier shall have additional memory in the AHU that is external to the DSP to store digital audio chimes.
 The additional memory shall be from an IC family that has at least 3 larger sizes to choose from.
-These digital audio files shall be stored in a MP3 format, and shall be able to be played back via the DSP.
-The supplier is free to select one of these two formats.
-These files shall be flash updateable via a single diagnostic configuration file – separate from any other flashable file.
-The AHU shall be able to play back simultaneously/concurrently the chimes defined in AHU-HR-REQ-026271-Chime/Beep Generator, and two digital audio files on any Front/Rear/All speaker combination.
+These digital audio chimes shall be stored in either a MP3 or a WAV format, and shall be able to be played back via the DSP.
+These chimes shall be flash updateable via a single diagnostic configuration file – separate from any other flashable file.
+The AHU shall be able to play back simultaneously/concurrently the chimes defined in AHU-HR-REQ-026271-Chime/Beep Generator, and one digital audio chime on any Front/Rear/All speaker combination.

-MP3 File definition:
+Digital Audio Chime definition:

-Total number of MP3 files: 10
+Total number of chimes: 16

-Total length of each file: 5.0 seconds
+Total length of each chime: 3.0 seconds

 Sample Rate: 44.1kHz or 48kHz